macton/jquery.fs.js/README.md

 jquery.fs.js
 =======

-jquery.fs.js is a small jQuery plugin which wraps [filer.js](/ebidel/filer.js)[[1]] to provide:
+jquery.fs.js is a small jQuery plugin which wraps [filer.js](/ebidel/filer.js) [1] to provide:
 * Deferred/promise interface
 * Chaining support

 Except to allow for the above, the interface is passed through to filer.js to keep this plugin minimal.

-Example of promise interface and chaining:
+Example of promise interface and (sequential) chaining:
 ```javascript
   fs.mkdir( folder_name )
     .mkdir( folder_name + '/1' )